Typical Curtainsider Specification

 Curtainsiders are manufactured in the UK by SDC, Don Bur, Montracon, Lawrence David, Cartwright and Tiger Trailers.
 Overseas manufacturers such as Schmitz Cargobull and Krone also offer a curtainsider range of trailers.

 Curtains can get damaged or become worn in parts but can be repaired quite easily with the correct equipment to hand.
-TIP's network of branches and authorised service providers throught the UK and Ireland specialise in the repair of curtains to ensure your curtainsider remains secure and keep it looking great.
+TIP's network of branches and authorised service providers throughout the UK and Ireland specialise in the repair of curtains to ensure your curtainsider remains secure and keep it looking great.

 EN 12642-XL is a load containment standard that sets out the bodywork (including the curtain on a curtainsider) requirements of commercial vehicles and trailers.
 Curtainsiders that do not meet this standard must use a load restraint system to prevent loads from moving during transit and should consider the curtain as only providing weather protection.
 However, curtainsiders that meet the standard may be an exception to this rule provided that other criteria are met.
 In order to achieve the standard, bodywork is tested by an accredited third-party organisation and upon passing the tests a compliance mark may be applied to the bodywork to indicate that the trailer complies with the standard.